 Understanding of network security components: These might include firewalls, VPNs, and access control.
 Knowing what common attacks are and the appropriate response to them will be important as a network administrator.

 Familiarity with servers: Upgrading and configuring servers is a common ability sought after in network administrators.
 Windows and Linux servers are common in the US.

 Communication and teamwork: As a network administrator, you’ll likely be working in a team or with other members of your organization to ensure computers and systems are up and running.
 Being able to communicate problems and solutions with other people is a valuable skill to have.

-The following certifications are geared for entry-level or those in the beginning stages of their career.
+The following certifications can be helpful to those in the beginning stages of their networking career:

-Cisco Certified Network Associate (CCNA): The Cisco Certified Network Associate certification validates your skills in Cisco network solutions, basic IP addressing, and other network fundamentals.
-Though exam takers usually have one or more years of experience working with Cisco networking products, a training program can prepare you for the exam as well.
+Cisco Certified Network Associate (CCNA): The CCNA validates your skills in Cisco network solutions, basic IP addressing, and other network fundamentals.
+Though exam takers usually have some experience working with Cisco networking products, a training program can prepare you for the exam if you're starting from scratch.